slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - If you're not spending your time doing what you want, and you're not earning, and you're not learning - what the heck are you doing? -- naval
 -->

-> *"Don't make 100 decisions when one will do."
--- Peter Drucker*

 > *"As few as you can, as many as you must."
 -- John Stuart Mill*

-> *"The price of productivity is creativity."
--- Naval Ravikant*

 Getting a lot of unnecessary things done is not productivity: it’s stupidity.